defi-os/Issues/readme.md

 Backend(Web3)
 ---------------------------------------------
-1) Audit accounts in context of each function and

-   i) Build the smart contract bottom up and figure out how when stack overflow error occurs to solve
+1) Build the smart contract bottom up and figure out how when stack overflow error occurs to solve

-   iii) Read in more detail about #account and what can be sent in it

 2) Verify how claim_rewards and claim_funds work and why there are two of these in our smart contract